How to Get Great Cell Phone Coverage in Your RV

 Likewise, if the signal outside is very weak, the booster may provide enough amplification to let you make a call, but you might have to sit closer to your inside antenna.

 That said, boosters can provide enough amplification to alleviate many of the problems travelers experience.
-For example, in an area where the signal is spotty but not completely unavailable, a booster can provide enough amplification to prevent you from running in circles to talk on the phone.
+For example, in an area where the signal is spotty but not at zero, a booster can help you get better cell signal in an RV and prevent you from running in circles to use your phone.

 There are a couple of different RV signal boosters to choose from.
-The one you’ll want depends on how you’ll be using it.
+The one you should choose depends on how you’ll be using it.
 For example, you may be looking to enhance the signal in your camper while you’re at your favorite campground.
 On the other hand, you might want to improve signal when you’re on the open road in your motorhome.
+For a comprehensive comparison between our two most popular RV signal boosters, read this article that compares Destination RV to Drive Reach RV.

-For those looking for a stronger signal in a handful of locations, a booster with a directional antenna is the best choice.
+For those looking for a stronger signal in a stationary location, a booster with a directional antenna, like Destination RV, is the best choice.
 Directional antennas are designed and configured to point directly at the nearest cell tower.
 Because of this, they offer superior range and throughput.
 In many cases, they can turn an extremely weak signal into a perfectly usable one.

 The downside to using this kind of antenna is that every time you change locations, you’ll need to re-orient your antenna to point it toward the nearest cell tower.
-It also doesn’t work to boost signals in a moving vehicle.
-In other words, this setup is better for those who frequent one or two spots where they want to improve their signal.
+This setup process should take about 10 minutes.
+It also doesn’t work to boost signals in a moving vehicle because the antenna has been taken down.
+In other words, this setup is better for those who frequent one or two spots where they’re going to be hanging out for a few days.

-On the other hand, if you’re more of a traveler, you may want to consider an omnidirectional antenna.
-These kinds of antennas don’t need to be pointed toward a specific cell tower.
-Instead, they capture signals in a 360-degree pattern.
+On the other hand, if you’re more of a road traveler, you may want to consider an omnidirectional antenna like the one that comes with Drive Reach RV.
+This kind of antenna doesn’t need to be pointed toward a specific cell tower.
+Instead, it captures signals from every direction.
 And while they don’t have the same range as a directional antenna, they’re much more versatile.
 You can even use them whether you’re stationary or driving down the road.

-Installing a booster can seem a little daunting at first.
-But once it’s completed, you’ll enjoy ample signal in all of your excursions and road trips.
+Installing a booster can seem a little daunting at first, but it’s really not difficult.
+If you can manage the other equipment in your RV, you can probably install your own booster.
+And once it’s completed, you’ll get better cell signal in your RV for every trip.
 Here are a few tips to help you get everything set up and working seamlessly.

 Your outside antenna needs to be mounted vertically, not horizontally or at an angle.
 It’s often best to mount it on your RV’s ladder or a top vent.
 Just make sure it’s above the roofline and any nearby obstructions such as your AC unit.